nubivagant/2021-site/pages/resume.md

 #### Digital Services Manager
 Leicestershire County Council

-Established and led the council’s first digital services team, bringing a design-driven approach to service transformation and technology across the authority
+Established and led the council’s first digital services team, bringing a design-driven approach to service transformation and technology across the authority.
+Introduced human centred design and agile approaches to service delivery.

 ##### 2013–2015
 #### Digital Specialist